Fissidens adianthoides

-Morphology
+Description

 The plant itself is about 85 x 5mm.
 It is dioicous.
 Dioicous is defined as a plant having the male (antheridia) and female (archegonia) reproductive organs in separate individuals.
 An archegonium is a multicellular reproductive organ that produces female gametes.
 The antheridium is the male structure that holds, creates and releases sperm.
 It is a very robust plant and forms dark green to brown-green turfs.

 Gametophyte

 Stem

 The stem is extremely branched.
 Fissidens adianthoides have a central strand.
 The central strand contains thin-walled cells called hydroids that conduct water and sterids which provide structural support.

 Leaf

 There are about 60 pairs of leaves that are slightly undulate (wavy) in texture.
 The shape is oblong to lanceolate (narrow oval) and tapered to an acute point.
 Sometimes the leaf can be obtuse in shape.
 The lamina also known as the leaf blade, is round and then narrows towards the apex.
 The leaf margin is crenulate (finely scalloped) to regular serrulate (sawlike).
 The marginal cells are often thinner with thicker cell walls.
 There are about 2-3 cells in the costa.
 The leaf cells are very turgid and irregularly round-like hexagons.
 These leaf cells are unistratose which means they are single layered.
 They are also smooth and firm-walled.